kestra-io/docs/docs/developer-guide/variables/deprecated-handlebars/string.md

 ## `capitalize`: Capitalizes all the whitespace separated words in a String.

-If value is "my first post", the output will be "My First Post".
+If the value is "my first post", the output will be "My First Post".

 ```handlebars
 {{ capitalize value [fully=false]}}